cauabernardino/comic_service/README.md

 $ ./addservice.sh
 ```

-- It will automatically setup the `comic_service.py` script into the crontable to run every full hour.
+- It will automatically create the target directory, install requirements and setup the `comic_service.py` script into the crontable to run every full hour.

 - The comics will be stored at `/comicvault` in your home directory